Vox AC30 TV Fronts

 1961

-Serial number 4401 is in a new-style beige split-front cabinet and equipped with Celestion T530 alnico blue speakers.
+Serial number 4347 - registered here - is in a new-style beige split-front cabinet and equipped with Celestion T530 alnico blue speakers.
 There was evidently some overlap of old and new styles towards the end of the TV front period.

 Sold in 2015.
+The serial number plate is not of the right type ("200/230V 50 CYCLES").
 No pictures of the electronics, but the seller noted that components throughout the amp had 1960 date codes.
 Front grille cloth replaced.
 Note that the panel still has the Greek alpha in the legend for the fuse.
 The speakers are Goodmans Audiom 60s, very likely to be the originals.
 The original round footswitch survives.
 A white handle for this cabinet rather than black or brown.